jsedlak/njttcup-rules/rules.md

 2. A massed-start bicycle is a road or track bicycle that is legal in all events within the road or track discipline, rather than a bicycle that is restricted to particular events.
 Handlebars for massed-start bicycles may not have forearm supports nor handlebar extensions or attachments that point forward

 **Start Order & Numbering** – Will be at the Promoter’s discretion.
 Promoters will make every effort to keep race categories together for continuity.
 However, a promoter does reserve the right to make appropriate start order changes that may be necessary that day for volunteers, etc., and/or to keep the flow of the race appropriate.

-**Pre-Registration Only** - Riders shall be eligible for TT CUP points only in the category in which they pre-registered.
-With respect to Cup Points, no changes to classification will be permitted after start times are posted.

 **Time Gaps** - Promoters should have time gaps no less than 30 seconds.
 Suggestion: promoters will help themselves if, when creating start lists, they put a few (2 recommended) 30 second “blank slots” in between categories.
 This will help create a cushion and separate categories and avoid, for example, a junior being too overrun by a faster rider behind.
 As well, those gaps will ensure that if you’ve missed anyone, or have to make a race-day addition or exception, you have some slots you can fill last minute.